Too dense to go through: The importance of low-mass clusters for satellite quenching: Summary and Conclusions

 \section{Summary and Conclusions}

-In this paper, we have studied the evolution of the quenched fraction of satellites in the galaxy clusters of the \textsc{c-eagle} simulation. \textsc{c-eagle} is a suite of 30 cosmological hydrodynamic zoom-in simulations of massive galaxy clusters in the mass range of 14.0$\leq$ log$_{10}M_{200}/$M$_\odot$ $\leq$ 15.4 at $z=0$, using the state-of-the-art \textsc{eagle} galaxy formation code.
+In this paper, we have studied the evolution of the quenched fraction of satellites in the galaxy clusters of the \textsc{c-eagle} simulation. \textsc{c-eagle} is a suite of $30$ cosmological hydrodynamic zoom-in simulations of massive galaxy clusters in the mass range of 14.0$\leq$ log$_{10}M_{200}/$M$_\odot$ $\leq$ 15.4 at $z=0$, using the state-of-the-art \textsc{eagle} galaxy formation code.
 We select satellite galaxies with stellar mass log$_{10}M_\star/$M$_\odot$ $\geq $ 8 that at $z=0$ are bound to a main cluster and are located inside the cluster's $r_{200}$.
 First, using the merger trees obtained with the \textsc{spiderweb} post-processing software (see details in \citealt{Bahe19}), we study the time evolution of the quenched population (sSFR $< 10^{-11}$yr$^{-1}$) as they traverse different environments.
-To study the quenching of star formation of galaxies inside and outside the main cluster, we define three types of populations: \begin{itemize} \item pre-quenched as satellites: quenched as satellites in a structure outside the final $z=0$ cluster. \item quenched on cluster outskirts: quenched outside the cluster $R_{200}$ while in cluster FoF \item quenched in-situ: quenched inside the main clusters $R_{200}$. \end{itemize}
+To study the quenching of star formation of galaxies inside and outside the main cluster, we define three types of populations:

+\begin{itemize} \item pre-quenched as satellites: quenched as satellites in a structure outside the final $z=0$ cluster; \item quenched on cluster outskirts: quenched outside the cluster $R_{200}$ while in cluster FoF; and \item quenched in situ: quenched inside the main clusters $R_{200}$. \end{itemize}